shortbread-tiles/shortbread-docs/README.md

 ## License and Copyright

-Geofabrik takes the position that this schema is not creative enough to be a copyrightable work.
-For the sake of clarity, however, we are releasing it under the [CC-0 license.](./LICENSE.md) For the avoidance of doubt, using this schema to create your vector tiles will not add any attribution requirements, but if you generate vector tiles from OpenStreetMap data, you will of course have to attribute OpenStreetMap.
+We take the position that this schema is not creative enough to be a copyrightable work.
+For the sake of clarity, however, we are releasing it under the [CC-0 license](./LICENSE.md).
+For the avoidance of doubt, using this schema to create your vector tiles will not add any attribution requirements, but if you generate vector tiles from OpenStreetMap data, you will of course have to attribute OpenStreetMap.